SioKCronin/swarmopt/README.md

 # PSO Baselines

-Hhigh quality implementations of PSO variations in Python, organized by application, with tools to compare performance on benchmark functions.
+Hhigh quality implementations of PSO variations in Python, organized by application, with tools to compare performance on benchmark functions and build intuition.

 ## Algorithms
 ### Single Objective